DragonRidersUnite/touch_playground/README.md

 Replace `mygame` in the DRGTK engine folder with this repository.

+A note on the state of the code: it's a sloppy mess and all contained in `app/main.rb`.
+This is a learning ground with no standards.

 ## Deploying to Mobile

 - Add in `metadata/ios_metadata.txt` with proper config